GuidesWeatherIs Iceland Cold? Prepare for Your Arctic Adventure

 The Future Of Iceland’s Weather

 What does Iceland’s future hold when it comes to its climate?
 Climate change could have an effect on Iceland’s temperatures over the next decade, thanks to Greenland.
-The ice sheet in the country is now melting, which results in making Iceland colder.
+The ice sheet in the country is now melting, which is making Iceland colder.
 So how could this happen?
 The constant melting of ice is making the North Atlantic Ocean even colder.
 Since colder temperatures slow a Gulf Stream, the warm water from the Gulf of Mexico will no longer make it to Iceland.
 If this does continue over time, Iceland and Greenland could switch climates.
 This would be a full-circle story for the Greenland and Iceland name controversy.
 Scientists are predicting this would happen in the next hundred years, if at all.